hannsadrian/vodafone-connection-metrics/README.md

 # vodafone-connection-metrics

-**View speed and connection metrics of the vodafone gateway you"re behind.** Including ISP and network information.
+**View speed and connection metrics of the vodafone gateway you're behind.** Including ISP and network information.

 ## Installation
 ```shell